Azure/azure-powershell/src/ServiceBus/ServiceBus/help/Remove-AzServiceBusNetworkRuleSet.md

 IpRules             :
 VirtualNetworkRules :

-Deletes the NetwrokRuleSet using ResourceId of the Namepsace
+Deletes the NetworkRuleSet using ResourceId of the Namespace

 ## PARAMETERS